 I am here to tell you that living with a chronic illness and succeeding in your career are not mutually exclusive.
-I have coached hundreds of people, like you, who feel that illness might someday hurt their career.
+I have coached hundreds of people, perhaps like you, who feel that illness might someday, or maybe now, hurt their career.